Is Hardware VPN a Right Enterprise Solution?

 Hardware VPN vs. Software VPN: Which is better?

-It is no surprise that the numbers of high profile attacks are on the rise and incorporating the right security solution is significant.
+It is no surprise that the numbers of high-profile cyber attacks are on the rise and incorporating the right security solution is significant.
 But, the question is which security option is worth implementing?

 Deciding between hardware and software VPN is confusing.
 Any VPN implementation can work best for you only if it fits in budget and needs.